athena-framework/athena/src/components/http_kernel/docs/README.md

 ## Usage

-The core of this component is [AHK::HTTPKernel][], which orchestrates the request handling process by dispatching a series of events.
+The core of this component is [AHK::HTTPKernel](/HTTPKernel/HTTPKernel/), which orchestrates the request handling process by dispatching a series of events.

 ### Request Lifecycle

 When a request is handled, the following events are dispatched in order:

-1. **[AHK::Events::Request][]** - Dispatched before anything else.
+1. **[AHK::Events::Request](/HTTPKernel/Events/Request/)** - Dispatched before anything else.
 Listeners can return a response early or modify the request.
-2. **[AHK::Events::Action][]** - Dispatched after the action is determined but before it executes.
+2. **[AHK::Events::Action](/HTTPKernel/Events/Action/)** - Dispatched after the action is determined but before it executes.
 Useful for accessing action metadata.
-3. **[AHK::Events::View][]** - Dispatched if the action returns something other than a response.
+3. **[AHK::Events::View](/HTTPKernel/Events/View/)** - Dispatched if the action returns something other than a response.
 Listeners convert the return value into a response.
-4. **[AHK::Events::Response][]** - Dispatched after a response is created.
+4. **[AHK::Events::Response](/HTTPKernel/Events/Response/)** - Dispatched after a response is created.
 Listeners can modify the response before it's sent.
-5. **[AHK::Events::Terminate][]** - Dispatched after the response is sent.
+5. **[AHK::Events::Terminate](/HTTPKernel/Events/Terminate/)** - Dispatched after the response is sent.
 Useful for "heavy" post-response processing.

-If an exception is raised at any point, [AHK::Events::Exception][] is dispatched to allow converting the exception into a response.
+If an exception is raised at any point, [AHK::Events::Exception](/HTTPKernel/Events/Exception/) is dispatched to allow converting the exception into a response.

 ### Basic Example